superkabuki/FFmpeg_SCTE35/README.md

 1.    `git clone https://github.com/superkabuki/FFmpeg_SCTE35.git`

 2.    `cd FFmpeg_SCTE35`
-3.     tar -xvjf FFmpegSCTE35.tbz2
+3.     tar -xvjf ffmpeg-scte35.tbz
-4.     cd FFmpeg_SCTE35

-5.    `./configure --enable-shared --extra-version=-SuperKabuki-patch`
+4.    `./configure --enable-shared --extra-version=-SuperKabuki-patch`

       you can customize configure as needed. <br>
       I use <br>`./configure --enable-gpl --enable-nonfree --enable-libx264 --enable-libx265 --extra-version=-SuperKabuki-patch`

       There are a lot of ffmpeg configure options available. <br>
       __The superkabuki patch doesn't require any special configure options.__

-6.    `make all`
+5.    `make all`

   On OpenBSD use `gmake` instead of `make`.

-7.    `sudo make install`
+6.    `sudo make install`